brentgroves/repsys/volumes/curl/oauth2/credential_flow/get_access_token_tutorial.md

     - Application:User.Read.All // Read all users' full profiles
     - Application.Mail.ReadBasic.All // Read basic mail in all mailboxe
     - Application:Mail.Send // Send mail as any user

+    // not needed for resource owner password credential flow grant

+    - Delegated:offline_access // Maintain access to data you have given it access to
+    - Delegated:openid // Sign users in
+    - Delegated:profile // needed for openid
+        The offline_access permission is a standard OIDC scope that's requested so that the app can get a refresh token.
+The app can use the refresh token to get a new access token when the current one expires.
     ```

 2. Grant App permissions: Now that we have declared what kind of permission our App requires, it's time to grant them to the App.
 Usually this is done by the user when the app first attempts to access their information, but, for now, we can just "accept" on behalf of all of our tenant users by doing one  of the following: